Contio: Preserved speeches and other ancient sources

-Despite the frequency with which contiones were held, very few of the speeches delivered in this assembly are fully preserved until this day.
-Many contio speeches have been lost over time or have never been recorded in the first place, likely because the topics with which they dealt were not significant enough or because the speaker did not use interesting or engaging rhetorical strategies.
+Despite the frequency with which contiones were held, very few of the speeches delivered are fully preserved until this day.
+Many contional speeches have been lost over time or have never been recorded in the first place, likely because the topics with which they dealt were not significant enough or because the speaker did not use interesting or engaging rhetorical strategies.

 Cicero is our main source for this type of oratory.
 The table below gives an overview of all of his extant contio speeches.

 Aside from the ones in the table above, no contio speeches have been fully preserved.
 There are, however, a few other ancient sources which provide knowledge on this topic.
 Historiographic works, mainly those of Sallust (a 1st century BC.
 Roman historiographer) describe some speeches that have been held at the contio on significant topics in Roman history.
-Moreover, Cicero comments on contiones in several of his works: in De Oratore, we find some theoretical remarks on how to address this assembly (eg. De Oratore 2.333-240) and his letters to Atticus include some references to the contio as well (eg. Att.
+Moreover, Cicero comments on contiones in several of his works: in De Oratore, we find some theoretical remarks on how to address this assembly (eg De Oratore 2.333–240) and his letters to Atticus include some references to the contio as well (eg Att.
 7.8.5).